dgilleland/CPSC-1520-Workbook/src/ReadMe.md

    - External Resources
      - :100: [JavaScript Full Course](https://youtu.be/lfmg-EJ8gm4?si=5kahh_2OkG4DZKiT) (for free) - a 12 hour video that covers the full extent of JavaScript for beginners.
 Well paced and appropriate level of detail.
 Includes sample projects (e.g.: Digital Clock, Stopwatch, Calculator, Rock-Paper-Scissors Game, Image Slider, Weather App using live APIs).
      - :100: [JavaScript Tutorial Full Course - Beginner to Pro (2024)](https://youtu.be/EerdGm-ehJQ?si=aCTAym11xZ_x1bSP) - a 22 hour video that covers the full extent of JavaScript for beginners, with over 250 exercises.
 Includes an overall sample project of building an Amazon-like website.
      - [JavaScript Full Course For Beginners With JavaScript Projects Tutorial And Notes 2024](https://youtu.be/Pyv0tMm5i_w?si=EMv8l_Q_wsTbmACE) - almost 8 hour video covering all the basics of JavaScript.
 Speaker has an East Indian accent, but their English is quite understandable.
+Projects in the video include an Online Notes App, Quiz App, Form Validation, Image Slide, Digital Clock, and Ecommerce Product Page
 1. CLIs, Version Control and Markdown (*Week 0*)
    - [**001 - Start Here**](./001-StartHere/ReadMe.md) - Markdown & git
    - [**002**](./002/ReadMe.md) - More Markdown